viatom-develop/Lepu-AI/ViHealth API Guide/AI-ECG API.md

 | ecg_info    | string | Yes      | JSON string containing user and measurement info.|

 ###### file
 ECG file is required to request AI-ECG analysis.
-You can use the ECG file download form our device or use our standard 1-lead .txt ECG format(English doc TBD).
+You can use the ECG file download from our device or use our standard 1-lead .txt ECG format(English doc TBD).
 [sample ECG files](https://github.com/viatom-develop/Lepu-AI/tree/main/ecg_demo_file)

 ###### ecg_info